 Who can be a member of the School Council?

-We have an active School Council with two children representing their fellow pupils from Reception and Year 6, this year the votes were so close that Year 6 have 3 representatives.
+We have an active School Council with two children representing their fellow pupils from Reception and Year 6.
 Each councillor is elected by their classmates at the beginning of the school year after a short presentation explaining why they should be elected.
 (The members then elect a Chair, an Assistant Chair and a Secretary.)

 What do we do?

 Members of the Council take part in discussions and votes.
 They feedback any relevant information to their class.
 At times they are requested to ask their class for ideas or take class votes relating to discussions by the Council.
-Members meet regularly with Mrs Moore, who is the lead teacher for the School Council.
+Members meet regularly with a designated teacher.
 The School Council aims to make the school a better place for each and every member of the school community.
 They strive to raise money, and awareness, of local and national charities as well as raising funds for the school.
 Each member of the School Council wants School to be a fun place to learn but also a place to develop new skills.

-The School Council works closely with the School Learning Council, the Eco Warriors, Digital Leaders and the School Librarians.
+The School Council works closely with the Eco Warriors, Digital Leaders and the School Librarians.